ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Batch Validation {#batch-validation}

-Before an Aggregator responds to a CollectionReq or AggregateShareReq, it must first check that the request does not violate the parameters associated with the DAP task.
+Before a Leader runs a collection job or a Helper responds to an AggregateShareReq, it must first check that the job or request does not violate the parameters associated with the DAP task.
 It does so as described here.
+Where we say that an Aggregator MUST abort with some error, then:

+- Leaders should respond to subsequent HTTP POST requests to the collection job with the indicated error.
+- Helpers should respond to the AggregateShareReq with the indicated error.

 First the Aggregator checks that the batch respects any "boundaries" determined by the query type.
 These are described in the subsections below.
 If the boundary